 Staging areas that impact parking or traffic patterns require at least two weeks notice to Parking and Transportation Services to assure that ample advance communication is made to the campus community.
 The University reserves the right to establish a fee to stage in a parking area.

 Additional Parking Spaces Needed to Support Work

 When additional parking spaces are needed to support work, such as space for dumpsters, equipment, or supplies, arrangements need to be made via the University Project Coordinator.
 Such requests require a minimum of one week notice and approval from Parking and Transportation Services.
 The use of meters is discouraged and a daily fee may be assessed.
 As a last resort, the University Project Coordinator may request the relocation of a meter.
 Such requests would require approval from Parking and Transportation Services.

 All Other Vehicles

 Parking will be permitted and arranged as approved by Parking and Transportation Services.
 All lots will be available during the summer.
 Parking is available at no cost in the Park ’n Ride lot located on the corner of Route 31 and Commencement Drive.

-Access to the construction site for deliveries should be indicated on the drawings or as approved by the College Project Coordinator.
-Temporary parking for loading and unloading should be arranged through the College Project Coordinator with prior approval from Parking and Transportation Services.
+Access to the construction site for deliveries should be indicated on the drawings or as approved by the University Project Coordinator.
+Temporary parking for loading and unloading should be arranged through the University Project Coordinator with prior approval from Parking and Transportation Services.